Primrose

 This bright blue primrose (Primula x acaulis 'Blue' aka P. vulgaris) is shown in April flower.
 This one's in a primrose bed in a full-sun & sometimes droughty location, which is not ideal for primroses which would prefer dappled sunlight & persistent moisture.

-Even so, these do fine, flowering well in March & April, or longer.
+Even so, these do fine, flowering well in March & April, occasionally longer.
 The clumps' capacity to be evergreen is defeated by the hardship of summer in this exposed position, yet the following late-winter the primroses re-emerge very nicely.

-Blue with yellow eye, this is one of those standards that are even sold in front of grocery stores & drugstores each spring, nothing fancy, very cheap, but surprisingly reliable at perennializing.
-Blue primroses are also available as seeds that can be sewn directly into the garden & lightly covered with soil in late May to early summer.
+Blue with yellow eye, this is one of those standards that are sold in front of grocery stores & drugstores each spring, nothing fancy, very cheap.
+The blue is surprisingly reliable at perennializing; not all those many colors can say the same.

 Germination period is irregular & unpredictable, being dependent on garden condition & weather patterns, but predictable if done in coldframes with some control of their conditions.

 They germinate fast if started in moist soil when temperatures are in the upper sixties Fahrenheit, but they should be kept cooler after seedlings appear since they're easily heat-exhausted when getting started.
 They can be put into their permanent spots in about ten weeks.
-But if the seeds are planted late or left to the vagaries of the open garden, they may not appear in earnest until the following spring.
-This does them no harm.
+But if the seeds are planted late or left to the vagaries of the open garden, they may not appear in earnest until the following spring, which does them no harm.

 [Garden Indexes: What's New]